 A final report is due from each fellow 90 days after the end of the grant period.
 Students should contact their institution’s project director for electronic reporting instructions.

-Applications are submitted entirely on-line, including transcripts [ www.g5.gov ]; however, one hard copy of your application and one official transcript of your graduate work must be received by Nancy Hare Robbins no later than the campus deadline of March 3, 2017.
+Applications are submitted entirely on-line, including transcripts [ www.g5.gov ]; however, one hard copy of your application and one official transcript of your graduate work must be received by Nancy Hare Robbins no later than the Campus Deadline.
 The Fulbright-Hays DDRA grant is an institutional application, which means that all documents and correspondence for this fellowship from the Department of Education must be submitted through Duke University [http://www.ed.gov/programs/iegpsddrap/applicant.html].

 Nancy Hare Robbins

 Duke University Center for International and Global Studies